-It has only been in the last few decades that drug addiction in women had begun to be studied and researched as a separate entity and the findings have been incredibly beneficial to the treatment of drug addiction in women.
-It is important to look at these differences and use them in order to most effectively treat drug addiction in women.
+It has only been in the last few decades that drug addiction in women has begun to be studied and researched as a separate entity, and the findings have been incredibly beneficial to the treatment of drug addiction in women.
+It is important to look at these differences and use them in order to most effectively treat women.

 Drug Addiction in Women: Physical Differences

 One of the first and biggest differences in drug addiction in women, as opposed to men, is biological.
 When drugs are used, the positive effect mostly comes from a chemical called dopamine being released into the brain when the drug is used.

 This is also what initially causes the brain to judge the drug as something that is essential to the body, as dopamine is generally used to reward the body for positive or survival things, such as food and sex.